“Cost Analyzing Every Slot Machine” – An Appreciation of SHOWGIRLS

 All of the previously mentioned scenes occur within the first eight minutes of the film and are distinct moments indicative of a film that is “unhinged.”
 If anyone can make it through the first eight minutes of Showgirls and forgive it for being so fractured, they should find that the rest of the film’s riches and excesses are presented in a very rewarding fashion.
 Structurally, isolated moments continue to stand out from the whole of the film, but in service of a narrative that aims beyond the premises of hitchhiking and aspirations of dancing which compel Nomi to move forward.
 With that said, the vast majority of the film is centered around the push-pull relationship between Nomi and her goals – can she stay true to herself?

 Related to Showgirls’ “unhinged” quality is its own intertextuality – that, like Casablanca (1943), the film “is a cult movie because it is not one movie.
 It is ‘movies'” (Eco 469).
 Connected to its Las Vegas setting, there’s a whole legacy of films from which characters and images are coming from.
 Two films in particular could be working within this milieu as a point of reference, namely the Cyd Charisse vehicle Meet Me In Las Vegas (1956), directed by Roy Rowland, and the George Sidney film Viva Las Vegas (1964) starring Elvis and Ann-Margret.
 Notably, Meet Me In Las Vegas is – in my opinion – not particularly good, but it’s a film set in Vegas about a professional dancer… a ballerina, specifically.
-She gets involved with a gambling gentleman who enjoys the beautiful showgirls that the casinos have to offer.
+According to a review on Migliori Siti di Scommesse, she gets involved with a gambling gentleman who enjoys the beautiful showgirls that the casinos have to offer.
 Though there are musical numbers with singing, the emphasis on Cyd Charisse’s dance scenes and choreography that fills the frame in a Las Vegas setting is particularly integral to the Showgirls experience.